 What is symmetry in photography composition?

-The easiest way to describe symmetry in photography composition is that if you were to fold a symmetrical photograph in half, along the line of symmetry, you would have two identical photos.
+The easiest way to describe symmetry in photography composition is that if you fold a symmetrical photograph in half, along the line of symmetry, you’ll have two identical photos.

 That is, if the photograph has exact symmetry.

-The symmetrical composition doesn’t have to exist in the entire image for it to have symmetry.
+The symmetrical composition doesn’t have to be across the entire image for a photo to have symmetry.
 Parts of the frame can be symmetrical.
-Or you could get in close and concentrate on just the symmetry, so that all other detail is cropped out.
+Or you could get in close and concentrate on just the symmetry, cropping out all other detail.

 What’s more, symmetry doesn’t have to be perfect.
 In fact, a slight break in symmetry can be very appealing.